To get the most out of EQ in your mixes, you must understand the different types of EQs.

 Which EQ plugin should I get?

-There are hundreds of EQ plugins on the digital market today, many of which claim to be the best around.
+Today, there are hundreds of EQ plugins on the digital market, many of which claim to be the best around.
 If we had to choose our desert island EQ, it would b FabFilter Pro-Q 3.
 This plugin is one of the best EQ plugins on the market today.
 It acts as an active parametric EQ, though you can use it as a dynamic EQ if you choose.

 Plus, FabFilter’s Pro-Q 3 has one of the cleanest GUIs around and the most transparent sound quality that we have heard from the vast number of parametric EQs we have tried.
 It is truly unrivaled.